schmunk42/yii2-giiant/README.md

 > Note: You can use the MySQL sakila demo database for testing.

 Open Gii...

     http://localhost/index.php?r=gii

 ...and select the **Giiant** template, you may need to create some models in advance.

+### Customization with providers

+In many cases you want to exchange i.e. some inputs with a customized version for your project.
+Examples for this use-case are editors, file-uploads or choosers, complex input widget with a modal screen, getting data via AJAX and so on.

+With Giiant Providers you can create a queue of instances which may provide custom code depending on more complex rules.

+Configure providers, add this to your provider list in the form:

+    \schmunk42\giiant\crud\providers\EditorProvider,
+    \schmunk42\giiant\crud\providers\SelectProvider,

+And configure the settings of the provider:

+    \Yii::$objectConfig = [
+        // giiant provider configuration
+        'schmunk42\giiant\crud\providers\EditorProvider' => [
+            'columnNames' => ['description']
+        ]
+    ];

+This will render a Ckeditor widget for every field which is a text-field (see provider code) and has the name `description`.

+    <?= $form->field($model, 'description')->widget(
+    \dosamigos\ckeditor\CKEditor::className(),
+    [
+        'options' => ['rows' => 6],
+        'preset' => 'basic'
+    ]) ?>

 Feature
 -------